-- ➤ Have students compare and contrast the care of dairy cows to the care of beef cows. - ➤ Have students sort products that come from beef and dairy cows using Beef and Dairy Product Sorting Cards. (cards can be enlarged to use for a class sort) - ➤ Have students create a word web of the products that come from dairy cows and beef cows. - ➤ Have students write a paragraph about the products we get from either beef or dairy cows.
+- ➢ Have students compare and contrast the care of dairy cows to the care of beef cows. - > Discuss with students the products that come from dairy cows and beef cows. - Have students sort products that come from beef and dairy cows using Beef and Dairy Product Sorting Cards. (cards can be enlarged to use for a class sort) - ➢ Have students create a collage of products that come from either beef or dairy cows with pictures from catalogs and magazines.